Tesla wins first US Autopilot trial involving fatal crash

-The 2019 crash killed Lee and seriously injured his two passengers, including a then-8-year-old boy who was disemboweled, court documents show.
-The lawsuit, filed against Tesla by the passengers, accuses the company of knowing that Autopilot and other safety systems were defective when it sold the car.

 Tesla denied liability, saying Lee consumed alcohol before getting behind the wheel.
-The electric-vehicle maker also claims it was unclear whether Autopilot was engaged at the time of the crash.
-Tesla has been testing and rolling out its Autopilot and more advanced Full Self-Driving (FSD) system, which Chief Executive Elon Musk has touted as crucial to his company's future but which has drawn regulatory and legal scrutiny.
+The electric-vehicle maker also argued it was unclear whether Autopilot was engaged at the time of the crash.
+Jonathan Michaels, an attorney for the plaintiffs, expressed disappointment in the verdict but said in a statement that Tesla was "pushed to its limits" during the trial.

 Singapore Headlines